Home Upskilling What makes a good mentor?

 Both provide value of course, but a mentor is more inclined to roll up their sleeves to help with the running of a company and create a business plan.
 They can also troubleshoot if something goes wrong, or you get stuck.

 Mentoring can be incredibly fulfilling.
 It isn’t just the mentee who benefits from the experience.
-You’re investing your time in another person and can see them grow and flourish, as well as forming an ongoing connection with them.
+You’re investing your time in another person and get to watch them grow and flourish as you forge an ongoing connection.

 "We make a living by what we get, but we make a life by what we give."